juju-solutions/bigdata-community/_drafts/now-youre-charming-with-layers.md

 are not sufficient on their own to be considered a charm; they likely can't be built into a deployable charm, and if they can, they're unlikely to do anything useful.
-However, it is possible for a fully working charm to be written to also be used as a base for other charms, if that use-case makes sense for the charm.
+However, it is possible for a fully working charm to be written to also be used as a base for other charms, if that use-case makes sense for the charm, and it should be noted that it is common for a runtime layer to build on another base or runtime layer.

 The most basic example is just that, [layer-basic][].
 It provides nothing more than the minimum needed to effectively use layered charms: [charms.reactive][],